jongwook/graphdb-benchmarks/README.md

 ## Running

-The benchmark can be launched by running the testcase `eu.socialsensor.main.GraphDatabaseBenchmarkTest`
+The benchmark can be launched by running the testcase `eu.socialsensor.main.GraphDatabaseBenchmarkTest`, or

+    $ mvn -Pbench test

 ## Configuration